-Then, in the second part, you’ll continue to trace the “Merry Christmas” and adding the outlines to the downstrokes.
+Second, you’ll continue to trace the “Merry Christmas” and add the outlines to the downstrokes.

-Third, you will complete the same steps above and fill in the outlines.
+Third, complete the same steps above and this time, fill in the outlines.
 That’s it!
 This part of the tutorial is done!
 You’ve created calligraphy using any pen.

 The second way of doing “Merry Christmas” in calligraphy is by using a small tip brush pen.

-The small brush pen I recommend to use with this part of the worksheet is a Tombow Fudenosuke Hard Tip.
+The small brush pen I recommend using with this part of the worksheet is a Tombow Fudenosuke Hard Tip.

 I recommend these small tip brush pens to start learning calligraphy.
 If you want to learn more about them, I wrote this blog post where I share the best brush pens for beginners.

 Pay attention to the “Merry Christmas” sample at the top of the sheet.
 I broke each letter down and numbered the strokes you need to make to form the letters.
 Keep in mind that every time your brush pen goes down you press hard and when your pen goes up you lighten the pressure of your pen.

 Using your small tip brush pen, trace over the “Merry Christmas.”
 You’ll do the same for every “Merry Christmas” on this page.